PMR446: Analogue FM and digital TDMA

 Analogue PMR446 uses 16 FM channels separated by 12.5 kHz from each other.
 Maximum power is 500 mW ERP and equipment must be used on a mobile basis.
 CTCSS is usually used, with more upmarket models also featuring DCS and/or fixed-carrier voice inversion.
 Before January 2016, only the lower 8 channels were allowed for analog FM operation.

 For those older PMR446 radios with 38 codes, the codes 0 to 38 are CTCSS Tones:

 For those newer PMR446 radios with 121 codes, codes 0 to 38 are as above while codes 39 to 121 are DCS codes:

 Digital PMR446 DMR Tier I (TDMA) uses 16 digital voice channels separated by 12.5 kHz from each other with 4-level FSK modulation at 3.6 kbit/s.
 Before January 2018, only the higher 8 channels were allowed for digital TDMA operation.

 Some Digital PMR446 radios (Hytera BD305LF, Retevis RT40, ...) support Dual Capacity Direct Mode (DCDM), which allows for the use of two timeslots during simplex (radio-to-radio) communication.
 This effectively doubles the channel capacity by allowing two simultaneous transmissions on one channel.

 Color Code (0 to 16) is the equivalent of CTCSS for digital.
 It's used to isolate a population of users (a company, an association, a family, ...).

 By convention CC1 is used for public contact.

 TalkGroups are used to separate groups of users (ex: TG1 for direction and TG2 for room service in a hotel using channel 12 CC7).

 By contacting a specific TG, each user subscribing to this TG will hear you (Group Call).

 A user can subscribe to many TGs (RX Group List).

 It is also possible to contact all users in your color code (All Call).

 Radio ID One for each user, to be contacted directly (Private Call).

-Analog (NFM) and digital TDMA (DMR)

 Digital FDMA

 Digital PMR446 dPMR (FDMA) uses 32 digital voice channels separated by 6.25 kHz from each other with 4-level FSK modulation at 3.6 kbit/s.
 Before January 2018, only the upper 16 channels were allowed for digital FDMA operation.